 To access encrypted files in quick access, users have to click on the key symbol of conpal LAN Crypt for macOS at the top right of your desktop.
 Then click on the folders shown there.
-All encrypted SMB shares are listed and can be opened after 30 seconds.

 2.1.2 Explicit decryption of files